ocelot-engineering/microservices-blog/README.md

 # Microservices Blog

+The following project is a small blogging application.

-This was built for the purpose of applying a microservices architecture to a small product within a devcontainer.
+It was built for the purpose of applying a microservices architecture to a small product within a devcontainer.

 The resulting application is a hideous frontend powered by a microservices backend.